 Apple has effectively proven to the entire world that “the simpler, the better,” yet tech founders and CEOs still struggle with one concept: simplifying their technology.

 They’ve worked months and even years on a brilliant product, living inside the weeds of its technology.
 How would they be able to dump all this down and write to the 10th-grade level?

 But here’s one question for you.
 Have you ever noticed all the Excel commands at the top of a spreadsheet?
 Do you ever use them?
 Most of us key in numbers into rows and columns, do some basic formatting, use the AVERAGE and SUM, and that is pretty much it, right?

 Does Microsoft promote all Excel’s functionality?

 I understand that your tech product might be a game-changer, and you don’t want any of that getting lost, and you don’t want it to seem too ordinary and not innovative enough.
 But neither do you want customers leaving demos confused with no clue what you are trying to communicate.

-Simplifying your product messaging doesn't mean finding the perfect 3 words that sum up everything.
-Instead, shift your perspective away from your product features towards your customer's pain points and motivations and see your product from their eyes.
+Simplifying your product messaging and positioning doesn’t mean finding the perfect 3 words that sum up everything.
+Instead, shift your perspective away from your product features towards your customer’s pain points and motivations and see your product from their eyes.

 Simple doesn’t feel natural to most tech founders, but the complex is even more awkward, and here’s why.